CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2025-01-09-capabilities-not-trust-third-party.markdown

 So by explicitly using the extra controls that CHERIoT provides we can eliminate any trust relationship between our code and some third party module and its compilation environment.
-The CHERI processor will guarantee that the MQTT library can only use the pointers we supply in the way we intend it to, even if the library is implemented to make use of compiler escape hatches such as "unsafe".
+The CHERI processor will guarantee that the MQTT library can only use the pointers we supply in the way we intend it to, even if the library is implemented to make use of compiler escape hatches such as "`unsafe`".
 And that's a significant step forwards in creating safe and reliable systems.